Problems with SZZ and Features: An empirical study of the state of practice of defect prediction data collection: Empirical Study

 \section{Empirical Study}

 Within this section, we describe the results of an empirical study we conducted.
 The goal of this study was two-fold.
-On the one hand, we want to determine the impact of the issues we discussed in Section~\ref{sec:issues}.
-On the other hand, we want to determine if our proposed improvements can effectively resolve these issues.
+On the one hand, we want to determine the impact of the problems we discussed in Section~\ref{sec:issues}.
+On the other hand, we want to determine if our proposed improvements can effectively resolve these problems.
+Figure~\ref{fig:exp-overview} outlines our experiment.
+First, we go step by step through the defect labeling.
+Then, we use the resulting defect prediction data to evaluate the effect of mislabels and the lack of features on the prediction performance of a defect prediction model.

 For all of these analyses we only presented aggregated results for all projects we analyzed.
-The detailed tables with all data, including all code required for an exact replication of our work as well as the collected release-level and just-in-time defect prediction data sets, are part of the supplemental material\footnote{https://hdl.handle.net/21.11101/0000-0007-D827-A\\We will create a long-term archive on Zenodo or a similar archive and use a DOI to cite the material in case of acceptance}.
+The detailed tables with all data, including all code required for an exact replication of our work as well as the collected release-level and just-in-time defect prediction data sets, are part of the supplemental material.\footnote{https://doi.org/10.5281/zenodo.5675024}